 David Yamane, “Sociology of Religion,” in Kathleen Korgen, ed., The Cambridge Handbook of Sociology (New York: Cambridge University Press).

-David Yamane, Review of Juvenile Offenders and Guns: Voices Behind Gun Violence by Diane Marano, Criminal Law and Criminal Justice Books (forthcoming).
+David Yamane, Review of Juvenile Offenders and Guns: Voices Behind Gun Violence by Diane Marano, Criminal Law and Criminal Justice Books (May 2017).

 David Yamane, Review of Rampage Nation: Securing America from Mass Shootings by Louis Klarevas, CHOICE 54:7 (March 2017).